Modeling the domain

 Run:

-lino enum new
+lino enumeration new

 The assistant will ask for: